mensunw/footlocker-kiosk-lite-2/PROMPT.md

-can you revert the colors? i.e the background would be white, and the text would be black
+can you revert previous changes, it's fine